Marriage & Faith

 The Whole Project of Married Life

 At the heart of John Paul II’s reading of Genesis is a claim that sounds radical until you sit with it: the entire project of married life, understood through the lens of the sacrament, is the slow restoration of Eden.
-Not a return to naïveté — you cannot unknow what sin has taught you — but a recovery of the original gaze, purified and deepened by grace.
+Not a return to naïveté — you cannot unknow what sin has taught you — but a recovery of the original transparency — the freedom to be fully known, and to remain unashamed.